 - The use of indemnification clauses as a risk-shifting mechanism

 - Insurance coverage for the assumed risk, and various clauses from different parties’ perspectives

 - Identification of the key questions that an attorney should consider when determining if an indemnification clause should be included

 - A useful checklist to assist in the development and negotiation of indemnification clauses as well as sample clauses

 This product is available as a .PDF only.
-If you would like to purchase the print and .PDF version, please click here.
 Once purchased, the .PDF will be available in your "electronic products downloads" folder.